To download a copy of this handbook, click here.

 Control of Casual Contact Communicable Diseases and Pests

 For common communicable illnesses (strep, pink eye, ringworm, etc), in which medication is required for treatment, students must complete a minimum of 24 hours of therapy before returning to school.
-For other communicable illnesses (whooping cough, chicken pox, measles, etc) the exclusion time will be longer and may require a physician’s note to return to school.
+For other communicable illnesses (whooping cough, chicken pox, measles, COVID-19, etc) the exclusion time will be longer and may require a physician’s note to return to school.

 In accordance with OAC 3701-3-13, when head lice are detected on a child at school, the child shall be excluded from school until after the first treatment.
 A parent/guardian will be notified to pick up the student for treatment that day.
 The parent/guardian and child are expected to report back to the school clinic for re-examination the following school day.
 If the student is found to be free of live lice, he/she will return to the classroom.
 Students with live lice will be re-excluded for further treatment.

 To ensure appropriate management of suspected illnesses, staff will adhere to the Ohio Department of Health “communicable disease chart”.
-For more information on communicable diseases and the guidelines for treatment and exclusion from school, please see visit the Ohio Department of Health’s website.
+For more information on communicable diseases and the guidelines for treatment and exclusion from school, please visit the Ohio Department of Health’s website.
 Communicable Disease Guidelines

 Use of Medications (Policy 5330)